3M to cut 2,900 jobs in restructuring

 The company had 96,163 employees as of Dec.
 31, 2019.

-The company said it expects the restructuring to result in pre-tax savings of $200 million to $250 million this year and $75 million to $100 million in 2021.
+The company said it expects the restructuring to result in annual pre-tax savings of $200 million to $250 million, with $75 million to $100 million in 2021.

+(This story corrects paragraph 1 to say cost-savings of up to $250 million, not $350 million and paragraph 6 to say annual pre-tax savings, not this year)

 Reporting by Sanjana Shivdas in Bengaluru; Editing by Aditya Soni